 The circle which passes through all the vertices of any given geometrical figure or a polygon, without crossing the figure.
 This is also termed as circumcircle.

-When a triangle surrounds any geometrical shape in such a way that it touches the inside figure at maximum points but never cut it, such a triangle is called circumscribed triangle.
+When a triangle surrounds any geometrical shape in such a way that it touches the inside figure at maximum points but never cuts it, such a triangle is called a circumscribed triangle.

-When a polygon surrounds any geometrical figure, in such a way, that all the vertices inside figure touch the sides of the polygon, then it is circumscribed.
+When a polygon surrounds any geometrical figure, in such a way that all the vertices inside the figure touch the sides of the polygon, then it is circumscribed.
 Polygon could be regular or irregular.

 In the above figure, we can see a pentagon which surrounds a circle.

-The circumscribed angle is the angle whose arms touches the circle to form a tangent to it.
+The circumscribed angle is the angle whose arms touch the circle to form a tangent to it.

 We can see in the figure above quadrilateral circumscribing the circle.
-Here sides of the quadrilateral are tangent to the circle.
+Here the sides of the quadrilateral are tangent to the circle.
 When the two pairs of sum of opposite sides are equal then the quadrilateral can circumscribe about a circle.
-Not all quadrilaterals are circumscribed quadrilateral.
+Not all quadrilaterals are circumscribed quadrilaterals.

-In the above figure, we can see the rectangle is surrounding rhombus, touching all its 4 vertices.
+In the above figure, we can see the rectangle surrounding the rhombus, touching all its 4 vertices.